Creating a Workflow

 On Create | On Update

 • Updated.
-A record of the base record type is opened for view or edit in NetSuite.
+NetSuite opens a record of the base type to view or edit.

-This event can occur in the NetSuite UI or by one of the types of NetSuite functionality listed in the Context Type box.
+This event can occur in the NetSuite UI or from the types of NetSuite functionality listed in the Context Type box.
 For more information, see Workflow Initiation and Execution Contexts and Workflows.

 Trigger Type

-The server trigger on which you want a workflow instance to initiate.
+The server trigger where you want a workflow instance to initiate.
 The workflow instance initiates and the record enters the entry state on this trigger type.

 For more information, see Workflow Triggers and Workflow Initiation Triggers.